-“I love the humidity!” said nobody ever in Hong Kong.
-Stay cool with our handy hints this summer.
+“I love the humidity!” said nobody ever in HK.
+Keep cool in Hong Kong with our handy hints this summer.

 Some people love being outside in the warm weather, spending time at the best beaches in Hong Kong or hitting up any of the cities amazing hiking trails.
 But some people struggle to beat the heat, so we’ve put together a beginner’s guide on how to keep cool in Hong Kong.
 If none of these work, then just head straight to the nearest bar for some Hong Kong craft beer.